thavlik/vpn-operator/operator/README.md

 ```

 ### kb
-This project uses my [custom toolchain](https://github.com/midcontinentcontrols/kb).
-Build it with a single command:
+This project makes use of a [custom toolchain](https://github.com/midcontinentcontrols/kb) to simplify its DevOps.
+Build it with the `kb` command:
 ```bash
 # pass -v (--verbose) to print docker build logs
 kb -v